 It was only a short walk to Narsarsuaq.
 I passed some farms with actual people in them.
 It took some climbing to reach the river again.
 It was a bit annoying to again spent half an hour unpacking and packing my boat for a 2 minute crossing, but it was not like I had much else to do.
 Although it was technically not allowed I walked along the south of the airport's landing strip, anyone could just walk up there if they wanted to.

 Then I went to the supermarket to indulge myself.
-Again all Danish labels just seemed in a Dutch dialect.
+Again all Danish labels just seemed written in a Dutch dialect.
 I decided to camp at the local youth hostel.
-There I could finally shower and wash the clothes I wasn't wearing.
-Normally I don't smell them myself, but this time I did.
+There I could finally shower and wash the clothes I wasn't wearing at the moment.
+Normally I don't smell them myself during these kinds of trip, but this time it was so bad that I did.
 After a nice shower, a liter of orange juice, eggs, and half a bread I started to feel like a human being again.

 My beard was growing well

 I spent some time talking with 2 Swedish hikers who had walked an easier route.
 The youth hostel had a shelf with free books, including one Dutch one.
 I spent the remainder of the afternoon reading.
-For the first time in a week the weather is pretty good.
-I feel I am quite tired.
-Tomorrow I am going tho spent the entire day drinking orange juice and reading.
-The morning after I will start hiking loop number 2, but more about that later.
+For the first time in a week the weather was pretty nice.
+I felt quite tired.
+I planned to spent the entire following day drinking orange juice and reading.
+The morning after that I would start hiking loop number 2, but more about that later.

-There are a few Danish people here as well.
-One mentioned something about 'the poor Dutch' which I think was related to the world soccer championship.
-Besides that my sister had passed her exams I know absolutely nothing about what has happened in the world during the past 11 days and I hope to keep it that way for some time.
+There were a few Danish people at the hostel here as well.
+One mentioned something about 'the poor Dutch' which I figured was related to the world soccer championships.
+Besides that my sister had passed her exams I knew absolutely nothing about what had happened in the world during the previous 11 days and hoped to keep it that way for some time.